butgreg/Exercises/Networking Class January Drill/README.md

 - **Task**: Use `iperf` to measure bandwidth consumption on `linux_server`.
 Identify top bandwidth consumers and recommend rate-limiting solutions.

 ---

-### Exercise 2: Identifying Traffic Bottlenecks
-- **Scenario**: Wireless clients connected to `vlan1` report slow connections, while wired clients in `lan_network` function normally.
-- **Task**: Use Wi-Fi Analyzer to assess wireless interference and iperf on wired connections to locate bottlenecks.
-Propose solutions such as additional access points or frequency adjustments.

----

-## Deliverables
-1. Document findings for each exercise, including identified issues, tools used, and resolution steps.
-2. Submit network diagrams showing updated configurations post-troubleshooting.
-3. Provide performance metrics for bandwidth and latency before and after optimization.

 # Traffic Control (`tc`) Commands for Network Impairments